linmx0130/OJCode/README.txt

 Here is my code submitted to OI/ACM online judge.
 Now it included my code on:
-	PKU OJ(poj.org)
+	POJ(poj.org) - Peking University
-	RQNOJ(www.rqnoj.cn)
+	Timus Online Judge(acm.timus.ru) - Ural State University RQNOJ(www.rqnoj.cn)
 All the code published in public domain.
-So you can use them as you like.
+So you can use them in the way you like.